Bryan Sykes: Hybrid-bear hypothesis for the legendary Yeti

-He conducted another similar survey in 2014, this time examining samples attributed not just to yeti but also to Bigfoot and other "anomalous primates."
+He conducted another similar survey in 2014, this time examining samples attributed not just to Yeti but also to Bigfoot and other "anomalous primates".
 The study concluded that two of the 30 samples tested most closely resembled the genome of a Palaeolithic polar bear, and that the other 28 were from living mammals.

 The samples were subsequently re-analysed by Ceiridwen Edwards and Ross Barnett.
 They concluded that the mutation that had led to the match with a polar bear was a damaged artefact, and suggested that the two hair samples were in fact from Himalayan brown bears (U. arctos isabellinus).
-These bears are known in Nepal as Dzu-the (a Nepalese term meaning cattle-bear), and have been associated with the myth of the yeti.
+These bears are known in parts of Nepal as dzu-the (meaning 'cattle-bear'), and have been associated with the myth of the Yeti.
 Sykes and Melton acknowledged that their GenBank search was in error but suggested that the hairs were instead a match to a modern polar bear specimen "from the Diomede Islands in the Bering Sea reported in the same paper".
 They maintained that they did not see any sign of damage in their sequences and commented that they had "no reason to doubt the accuracy of these two sequences any more than the other 28 presented in the paper".
-Multiple further analyses, including replication of the single analysis conducted by Sykes and his team, were carried out in a study conducted by Eliécer E. Gutiérrez, a researcher at the Smithsonian Institution and Ronald H. Pine, affiliated at the University of Kansas.
+Multiple further analyses, including replication of the single analysis conducted by Sykes and his team, were carried out in a study conducted by Eliécer E. Gutiérrez, a researcher at the Smithsonian Institution, and Ronald H. Pine, affiliated with the University of Kansas.
 All of these analyses found that the relevant genetic variation in brown bears makes it impossible to assign, with certainty, the Himalayan samples to either that species or to the polar bear.
 Because brown bears occur in the Himalayas, Gutiérrez and Pine stated that there is no reason to believe that the samples in question came from anything other than ordinary Himalayan brown bears.

+Despite the cold academic reception, and the hypothesis not panning out, Sykes's idea was not on-its-face implausible, as brown × polar bear hybridization is well-documented elsewhere.